fantazio/D-ce/Readme.md

 ##How do I use it?
 As it is coded in OCaml, you can use the 'ocaml' interpreter.

-If you want to compile it, you will need 'ocamlc' and 'make'.
+If you want to compile it, you will need 'ocamlopt' and 'make'.
-`make` will get you the **dūce** binary file
+- `make` will get you the **dūce** binary file
-`make check` will make and run tests
+- `make check` will make and run tests

 ##Goal